Thompson Hine is a Cleveland-based firm with national strength

 moniker streamlining trend that has hit legal America of late.)
 In manufacturing and banking focal point in the country--the firm's clients included Goodyear Tire & Rubber Co. and Society Bank (which later became KeyCorp).

-Thompson Hine made regional headlines in 2011 when it elected tax attorney Deborah Z. Read as managing partner of the firm.
+Thompson Hine made national headlines in 2011 when it elected tax attorney Deborah Z. Read as managing partner of the firm.
 Read became the first woman to head a large Cleveland firm at a time when only 10 AmLaw 200 firms nationally were helmed by women.
 Today, Thompson Hine remains a force in Ohio's legal market and